 Apprenticeships are available for candidates seeking credit, including as an alternative for Fieldwork 1 & 2 or Field Experience 1 & 2 at SUNY New Paltz.
 Other university and high school students who do not require college credit are also considered to support programs as interns.

-Apply online today.
-We will contact selected candidates to arrange an interview starting in early February and determine placements in late March.
+We will begin to contact selected candidates in February to arrange interviews and determine placements in March-June.
 Placements are made on a first-come, first served basis.

 Earning undergraduate or graduate-level credit and field "hours" at SUNY New Paltz involves completing additional assignments and observing an HVWP teacher in a “regular” school setting during the academic year (5-6 hours).
 Talk to your advisor to see if you can earn credit (e.g. Adolescent Education Field Experience I or II, TESOL Education, or Elementary Education, Field Experience 3).
 This is a co-requisite with SED453.